cityofaustin/Residential-Permitting/_projects/deck/define.md

 * Be more than 30 inches above ground,
 * Have plumbing,
 * Have electric,
 * Or be built in a floodplain.
-To find out if you're in a floodplain, use your address at [austintexas.gov/floodpro](http://austintexas.gov/floodpro/).
+To find out if you're in a floodplain, enter your address at [austintexas.gov/floodpro](http://austintexas.gov/floodpro/).
 If your Flood Zone says “Flood Zone: X,” then you do not live in a floodplain.

 > ###### [What is a floodplain?](/residential-toolkit/glossary/floodplain)
 >